ii: Cowardly, a wimp.

 After watching the video it’s difficult to say who we treat worse: animals or humans.
 Maybe it’s one in the same.
 Think about it.
 We stuff humans and livestock into cages, have a global history of cooking people alive through a variety of methods and not too long ago were still stringing people up by their feet.
 But hey, have it your way!

 In all sincerity, the parallel process of atrocities committed against living beings will persist as long as we stand by with blinders on, fearing to connect the dots.
-Then again, as a chronically traumatized species we’re conditioned into blindness and voiceless terror, immobilized by generations of discrimination, exclusion, personal abuses, the stress of daily life and probably headline news.
-Our fight, flight and freeze responses are in so many ways , completely understandable and forgivable.
-Peace happens each time we decide to exchange superficial convenience and paralyzing fear for compassion and the daring challenge of little awakenings.
-I say this while simultaneously acknowledging the straight jacket of systemic oppression and a general aversion to mornings and risks; however, pb and j’s are delicious, nutritious, cheap, completely friendly and acceptable no matter what time it is.
+Then again, as a chronically traumatized species we’re conditioned into blind, voiceless terror, immobilized by generations of discrimination, exclusion, personal abuses, the stress of daily life and headline news.
+Our fight, flight and freeze responses are in so many ways, completely understandable and forgivable and at some point become our responsibility for healing.
+Peace comes about each time we decide to exchange superficial convenience and paralyzing fear for compassion and the daring challenge of awakenings.
+I say this while simultaneously acknowledging the straight jacket of systemic oppression and a general aversion to mornings and risks; however, pb&j’s are delicious, nutritious, cheap, ethical and acceptable no matter what time it is.
 We can pack them for our enlightenment field trip.

 When the powers that be decide to classify anyone who doesn’t look, think and act just like them, as somehow less worthy (or bagels) our world becomes one global, inhumane society.